Uberspace/lab/source/guide_offen.rst

 Create a config file
 ------

-In its most basic configuration, Offen sources configuration values from an :code:`offen.env` file, that is expected in :code:`~/.config/offen.env`:
+In its most basic setup, Offen sources configuration values from an :code:`offen.env` file, that is expected in :code:`~/.config/offen.env`:

 ::